DeanIsseyegh/unity-6-mesh-renderer-anim-issue/README.md

 # Details

 This is a regression from Unity 2021, in which this not does not happen.
-The issue is ultimately that adding an animator to something (without no animations playing) should not make meshes suddennly become invinsible.
+The issue is ultimately that adding an animator to something (without the animations necessarily playing) should not make meshes suddennly become invinsible.